Emmelia

 Emmelia is a genus of bird dropping moths in the family Noctuidae, found primarily in Africa and the Palearctic.

-Taxonomy

 Emmelia is a name available as a genus name for a group of butterflies of the subfamily Acontiinae (Noctuidae).
 However, its status is uncertain.
 The name Emmelia is also known as subgenus in the genus Acontia and it is sometimes considered a synonym of Acontia.

 Species

-These 36 species belong to the genus Emmelia:
+These species belong to the genus Emmelia: